KittyCAD/material-properties/README.md

 ## Units Directory
 When using our material library, reference the units directory below to know what units you are currently using.
-*(All units are currently in English units, we will create an SI version in the future :gear:)*
+*(All units are currently in English units, we will create an SI version in the future :gear:, or feel free to open a pr in the meantime :wink:)*

 | Property              | JSON Key      | Units        |
 | --------------------- | ------------- | ------------ |